 Vitamin D is important for your immune system to function.
 Meanwhile, the B-vitamins and iron help keep cellular function optimal by releasing and transporting energy from cell to cell.

 The tuna fish species have good omega-3 fatty acids that help keep your heart in good health.

 The way these good cholesterols work is that they help decrease the triglycerides in the blood, prevent the risk of developing irregular heartbeats (arrhythmia), and reduce plaque buildup in the arteries.

 The 2 predominant omega-3 fatty acids found in tuna are:

 - Omega-3 EPA (a fatty acid that inhibits cellular inflammation)

-- Omega-3 DHA (a fatty acid which promotes eye and brain health)
+- Omega-3 DHA (a fatty acid that promotes eye and brain health)

-Eating 2 ounces of tuna a day will give you 60% of the RDA for selenium, this nutrient is important in reproductive and thyroid health, as well as aids in protecting your body from oxidative damage.
+This nutrient is important in reproductive and thyroid health.
+It also aids in protecting your body from oxidative damage.